 "One event was three hours long, and I told them they'll need two, perhaps three interpreters.
 They agreed, but when I got there, they'd only booked one interpreter and they were unable to do the job on their own.
-There were four deaf people and we had to pull out in front of
+There were four deaf people and we had to pull out in front of everybody.
+I think people thought it was our fault, and you just think about the effects on our reputation because they had not booked interpreters.
+That was their duty."

-See the "BSL Interpreters and Captioners" in the Resources section of our website: www.inklusionguide.org/resources#bsl-interpreters-and-captioners
+See the "BSL Interpreters and Captioners" in the Resources section of our website: www.inklusionguide.org/ resources#bsl-interpreters-and-captioners